Do guppies make good tankmates for betta fish?

 What Are Guppies?

 Guppies are a great species for the beginner fish-keeper to have in their tank.

-Guppies are tropical freshwater fish that originate from South America and are members of the Poeciliidae family.
-There are almost 300 species of guppy, but the one that you’ll see in many hobbyists’ fish tanks is the Poecilia reticulata, or Common Guppy.
+There are almost 300 species of guppy, but you’ll see one in many hobbyists’ fish tanks: the Poecilia reticulata, or Common guppy.

 Guppies typically live from one to three years, given the right tank conditions.

-Guppies come in myriad different colors and sizes, and many have diversely shaped tails too.
+Guppies come in various colors and sizes and have diversely shaped tails.